Biodiversity Conservation Society Sarawak

 August - Visakhapatnam, India (Mike) - postponed to November

-August 19-30 - Suranaree University of Technology, Thailand (Ngumbang) - confirmed but details to be worked out
+August 19-30 - Suranaree University of Technology, Thailand (Ngumbang) - full booked

 August 29-Sept 9 - Sri Lanka, pre-ATBC-AP meeting (Mike) - cancelled, not enough applicants.

-October - College of African Wildlife Management, Tanzania - tentative.
+October - College of African Wildlife Management, Tanzania - details being worked out.

 ...and in prospect for 2020